-Nearly 77 percent (76.79%, n=43) of participants had a current physical health (16.07%, n=9), mental health (21.43%, n=12), or a combination of physical and mental health conditions (39.29%, n=22).
+People who are homeless have higher rates of illness and mortality than the general U.S. population (National Health Care for the Homeless Council, 2019), and are more than twice as likely to have a disability (National Alliance to End Homelessness, 2020).
+Nearly 77 percent (76.79%, n=43) of study participants had a current physical health (16.07%, n=9), mental health (21.43%, n=12), or a combination of physical and mental health conditions (39.29%, n=22).
 Although 57 percent (57.14%, n=32) of participants indicated an ability to access physical, mental, and/or substance use health services, nearly 30 percent (28.57%, n=16) shared they sometimes are able to access those services but not always when they are needed.
 Fourteen (14.29%, n=8) percent of participants communicated that they are not able to access these health services.
+Inaccessible healthcare services for people who are homeless due to structural barriers like transportation, physical location, or lack of funding are quite common throughout rural America, as well as a hesitancy to seek professional healthcare (Robertson, 2007; Whitley, 2013).

 Further, the data indicate that just because an individual has access, it does not mean they are receiving health care services.
 Most notably, ninety-one percent (91.07%, n=51) of individuals have not accessed dental care in the last year.
+This finding is consistent with a 2019 study of people experiencing rural homelessness, which reported that dental health was the most common physical health concern among their survey sample (Easterday et al., 2019).
 Inadequate oral health may contribute to serious quality of life and costly health issues, including, endocarditis, cardiovascular disease, pregnancy and prenatal complications, and pneumonia (Mayo Clinic, 2019).
 Further, in an aesthetically-driven society, dental appearance may impact one's ability to compete for jobs-particularly, in a local economy reliant on public-facing service sector employment (Halasa-Rappel, Tschampel, Foley, Dellapanna, & Shepard, 2019).

 The majority of respondents (55.36%, n=31) have also not accessed behavioral health services in the last 12 months.
+It was noted in the listening sessions with service providers that behavioral healthcare opportunities for people who are homeless in Waynesville are limited.
+Participants explained that behavioral health services are challenged by resource capacity, which makes it difficult for people who are homeless to receive timely and sustainable mental healthcare when they need it.
 About 30 percent (n=17) of participants have accessed behavioral health services 1-4 times in the last 12 months.
 Approximately fourteen percent (14.29%, n=8) of individuals accessed services more than 4 times in the last 12 months.
 Of those individuals receiving behavioral health services, thirty percent (30.36%, n=17) accessed outpatient services and five percent (5.36%, n=3) were admitted for inpatient services.

 Approximately thirty-six percent (35.71%, n=20) of participants have not accessed a physical healthcare provider in the last 12 months.
 Twenty-four (23.93%, n=26) percent of participants accessed physical health services 1-4 times in the last 12 months.
+In 2020, Blue Ridge Community Health Services reported providing physical healthcare to twenty-eight (28) people who are homeless.
 Eighteen percent (17.86%, n=10) of participants accessed physical health care more than 4 times in the last 12 months.
+Blue Ridge Community Health Services also reported fifty-three (53) return visits from previous patients.
+Overall, the rates of physical healthcare access among people who are homeless in Waynesville are lower than national rates of approximately 53% (Easterday et al., 2019).